Assistant Professor of American Literature, University of North Georgia

 (2019) “Strong or Weak Theory?
 Reading Modern Magazines.”
 Invited Talk at the Obama Institute for Transnational American Studies, Mainz, Germany

 (2018-19) “Race Relations in American Culture.”
-Lecture Series at Forsyth Public Library, Georgia, including Morrison’s “Recitatif,” Larsen’s Passing, Kramer’s Guess Who’s Coming to Dinner.
+Lecture Series at Forsyth Public Library, Georgia; topics include Toni Morrison, Nella Larsen, James Baldwin, N.K.
+Jemisin, Guess Who’s Coming to Dinner, and Alice Walker.

 (2017-19) “Whiteness and American Literature,” “Fascism and its Symbols: from Germany to the United States.”
 “Race Relations at UNG.”
 Invited Talks with Black Student Union, UNG